Android Dev Phone: Android Dev Phone 2

 The Android Dev Phone 2 was a hardware unlocked version of the HTC Magic.
 The Android Dev Phone 2 was a SIM-unlocked and bootloader unlocked device that was designed for advanced developers.
-The device shipped with a system image that was fully compatible with Android 1.6.
+The device shipped with Android 1.6.
 It was possible to use any SIM in the device and one could flash custom Android builds that would work with the unlocked bootloader.
 Unlike the bootloader on retail devices, the bootloader on the Android Dev Phone 2 does not enforce signed system images.
 The Android Dev Phone 2 should also appealed to developers who live outside T-Mobile geographies.
 The device itself cost $399 (USD) (including free shipping in the US)."

 Availability

 The device is available for purchase in 21 international markets, including United States, United Kingdom, Germany, Japan, India, Canada, France, Taiwan, Spain, Australia, Singapore, Switzerland, Netherlands, New Zealand, Austria, Sweden, Estonia, Finland, Poland, Egypt and Hungary.